-Dogs may be man’s best friend, but without proper training, dogs can also be overly protective and prone to aggression.
-A beloved family pet can mistake a stranger’s intent, attack, and cause severe injuries.
-When you are on the receiving end, the best solution is to call an experienced St. Louis personal injury attorney who can explain your rights under Illinois or Missouri law.
+Dogs are often considered man’s best friend.
+However, without proper training, they can also be overly protective and prone to aggression.
+A beloved family pet can mistake a stranger’s intent, which can result in an attack causing severe injuries.
+If you’ve suffered a dog bite, the best solution is to call an experienced St. Louis personal injury attorney who can explain your rights under Missouri law.

 At The Cagle Law Firm, we are here to ensure you receive justice and compensation after an animal attack.
 Contact us at (314) 276-1681 or use our online form to schedule a free consultation.

 Dog attacks can occur anywhere there is an animal with a careless owner.
 Also, the more stressful the situation for the dog, the more likely they are to lash out.
 Some of the most common dog bite situations include:

 - Encountering dogs on sidewalks, on or off-leash

 - Visiting a friend, family member, or neighbor’s home

 - Parks, mainly when owners let their dogs off-leash

 While dog attacks may seemingly happen at random, such as encountering an off-leash dog roaming your neighborhood, most dog attacks occur with familiar animals during everyday activities.
 You or your child are far more likely to be bitten by a friend or family member’s pet than an animal you’ve never encountered.
 However, after a dog attack, this is probably not your first concern.
 You should focus on obtaining medical attention.
 Once you’ve been treated, it’s important to speak with a personal injury lawyer regarding how to gain compensation for you or your loved one’s physical, psychological, and financial damages.